 28 April 2017

-Data Quality Dimensions: Completeness (Definitions)
+Data Management: Completeness (Definitions)

 "A characteristic of information quality that measures the degree to which there is a value in a field; synonymous with fill rate.
 Assessed in the data quality dimension of Data Integrity Fundamentals."
 (Danette McGilvray, "Executing Data Quality Projects", 2008)